ssi-dk/cs_tools/README.md

 Decide what sequence data input folder you want to run though chewieSnake.
 It's probably a good idea to set the path in an envvar ($SEQDATA like in the example below).

-Example:
+Example (running from the same directory as sample_list.tsv):

-python maintain_sample_list.py /path/to/cs/$SPECIES/sample_list.tsv -d $SEQDATA -s $SPECIES
+/path/to/maintain_sample_list.py sample_list.tsv -s Salmonella_enterica -d /path/to/run_folder

-It's important to use the $SPECIES option since this will make a list only with samples of the relevant species. maintain_sample_list.py will looku p the species in a file named run_metadata.tsv in the seqdata folder.
+It's important to use the -s option option since this will make a list only with samples of the relevant species. maintain_sample_list.py will look up the species in a file named run_metadata.tsv in the seqdata folder, so make sure this file is present.

 ## Run chewieSnake